Data Centers in Greece

 Network & Connectivity Ecosystem

-The connectivity landscape in Greece is maturing rapidly, transforming the country into a vital transit point for international data as of July 2025.
+The digital landscape in Greece is expanding, transforming the nation into a primary transit point for international data as of January 2026.

-Carrier Density & Carrier Neutrality: Carrier count: over 15 as of July 2025.
-The market features a healthy mix of local incumbents and international providers, ensuring competitive pricing and diverse routing.
+Carrier Density & Carrier Neutrality: Carrier count: over 17 as of January 2026.
+The market features a healthy mix of local incumbents and international providers, ensuring competitive pricing and diverse routing for colocation tenants.

-Direct Cloud On-Ramps: Over 1, enabling access to 1 cloud region as of July 2025.
-Currently, AWS provides direct on-ramps within the market, reducing latency for hybrid cloud deployments.
+Direct Cloud On-Ramps: Over 1, enabling access to 1 cloud region as of January 2026.
+Currently, AWS provides direct on-ramps within the market, reducing latency for hybrid cloud deployments compared to backhauling traffic to Western Europe.

-Internet Exchange Points (IXPs): GR-IX is the primary exchange, facilitating efficient local peering and significantly lowering transit costs for regional traffic as of July 2025.
+Internet Exchange Points (IXPs): GR–IX serves as the primary exchange, facilitating efficient local peering and significantly lowering transit costs for regional traffic as of January 2026.

-Bare Metal: On-demand hardware is available through reliable global providers like Hivelocity and Latitude.sh as of July 2025.
+Bare Metal: On-demand hardware is available through reliable providers such as Hivelocity and Latitude.sh as of January 2026.

 Power Analysis